 WOZ (cont.): So there’s different techniques — So our intelligence of intelligence is just basically faulty and wrong and it’s just made up the only way we can think of doing it.

-APOLLO: How would you recommend that elementary, grade school teachers teach differently or not teach?
+AA: How would you recommend that elementary, grade school teachers teach differently or not teach?

 WOZ: It always boils down to money.
 One teacher, one student does not fail.
 If the teacher cares, whatever problems the student has they go back, they get the understanding all the way along.
 You’re not allowed to pass through, sort of half understanding some stuff, then everything’s going to be built on the last thing and that’s going to build on the next thing, and if you miss out on some steps, it doesn’t show up and you have trouble from then on and you’re just called: “Oh, you’re having difficulty learning.”
 Well, you missed some of the earlier steps, but a one-on-one teacher never fails at that, and in a class of 30 you can’t go back for each kid having 30 different problems and go back and try to fix the one little problem.
 It’s just efficiency.
 Efficiency boils down to money.